Morarji Desai: Social service

 Desai was a Gandhian follower, social worker, institution builder and a great reformer.
 He was the chancellor of Gujarat Vidyapith.
 Even during his term as the prime minister he used to visit and stay at Vidyapith during the month of October.
-He lived simply and used to write post cards himself even when he held the office of Prime Minister.
+He lived simply and used to write postcards himself even when he held the office of Prime Minister.
 Sardar Patel deputed him to conduct meetings of farmers in Kaira district which finally led to the establishment of the Amul Cooperative movement.
 During his rule, he withdrew intervention in Public Distribution System and rationing shops were literally lost due to cheap sugar and oil available in the market.

 Personal life

 Desai married Gujraben in 1911, at the age of 15.
-Gujraben lived to see her husband becoming prime minister.
+Gujraben lived to see her husband become prime minister.
 She died on 25 October 1981 at the age of 81.
-Out of his five children, only three survived infancy.
-Desai's three surviving children were: his daughters Virumati, Indu and his son Kantilal.
+Out of his five children, only three survived infancy: his daughters Virumati and Indu and his son Kantilal.

-Virumati, who was married to Ramanlal Desai, died in early 2000s.
-Indu, a medical student died by suicide in 1953.
+Virumati, who was married to Ramanlal Desai, died in the early 2000s.
+Indu, a medical student, died by suicide in 1953.
 Kantilal Desai, who was married to Padma Kirloskar, died in 2014.

-Desai has two grandsons, through his son Kantilal; Bharat Desai and Jagdeep Desai, and one granddaughter; Varsha Desai Naik.
-One of Desai's great-grandsons, Madhukeshwar Desai is currently the National Vice-President of the Bharatiya Janata Yuva Morcha, the youth wing of the BJP.
-Madhukeshwar is married to Sneha Menon, a celebrity talkshow host.
-Of his great-granddaughters; Kalayani is a celebrity stylist and designer.
+One of Desai's great-grandsons, Madhukeshwar Desai, grandson of Kantilal Desai, is the National Vice-President of the Bharatiya Janata Yuva Morcha, the youth wing of the BJP.

-Desai's eldest great-grandson, Vishaal Desai is a film director and editor known for his documentary on the renowned yoga guru B.K.S.
+Desai's eldest great-grandson, Vishaal Desai, is a film director and editor known for his documentary on the renowned yoga guru B.K.S.
 Iyengar, titled Yogacharya B.K.S.
 Iyengar: Uniting Through Yoga.

 Desai, a teetotaler and longtime practitioner of 'urine therapy', spoke in 1978 to Dan Rather on 60 Minutes about the benefits of drinking urine.
 He also attributed his longevity to drinking urine.